Smolrun/Basic-ERC721A/README.md

 This is a basic ERC721A template that is meant to be used with Smolrun's Basic Mint Site Template.

+The contract is flattened and requires no constructor arguments to ensure ease of verification.

 Comments denote where changes are needed.

 If you have any questions, reach out to Smolrun on Twitter (@smolrun).